 Notice: These questions and answers were prepared in the context of the COVID-19 service interruptions which are rapidly evolving.
 The answers provided are only a guide and should not be considered legally binding.
 If there are inconsistencies between the information in these answers and the applicable legislation, the legislation must be followed.
 The information provided reflects CIPO’s interpretation of the legislation and should not be relied upon for legal purposes or business decisions.
 CIPO and IPIC recommend you consult a registered patent or trademark agent who can advise you on your particular situation.

 The following questions were developed by CIPO's Industrial Design Branch, IPIC’s Industrial Design Committee and IPIC members and answered by CIPO.
 IPIC will continue updating this page as the situation evolves.
-If you have a question you would like answered by CIPO, please email Chelsea Berry, IPIC's Manager of Member Services, at email@example.com.
+If you have a question you would like answered by CIPO, please email Chelsea Berry, IPIC's Manager of Communications and Member Services, at firstname.lastname@example.org.

 Q: General - We understand that CIPO is not sending out correspondence by mail (which is understandable since we presume that CIPO’s mailroom is closed for obvious reasons).
 Members would prefer that CIPO find a way to get the work flow moving asap (rather than any alternative that involves holding correspondence and releasing it in a batch or over a period of time after the designated days are over).
 The new legislation allows for electronic communication with the Office.
 Can CIPO be issuing correspondence electronically?